DataTransfer: Neural network based interpolation across non-nested meshes: Neural network based interpolation

-To circumvent this geometric search, a globally continuous surrogate $\tilde{u} : \Omega \rightarrow \mathbb{R}$ is introduced to approximate the discrete finite element solution $u_h(x)$ across the domain:
+To circumvent this geometric search, a globally continuous surrogate $\tilde{u} : \Omega \rightarrow \mathbb{R}$ is introduced to approximate the discrete finite element solution $u_h(\mathbf{x})$ across the domain:

-Note that this surrogate model permits evaluation at arbitrary spatial locations and free from any geometric correspondence or mesh connectivity between $\mathcal{T}_A$ and $\mathcal{T}_B$.
-Specifically, a discrete training dataset is available from the finite element solution $u_h$,
+This surrogate permits evaluation at arbitrary spatial locations without requiring any geometric correspondence or mesh connectivity between $\mathcal{T}_A$ and $\mathcal{T}_B$.
+Its construction is based on a discrete training dataset extracted from pointwise samples of the finite element solution $u_h$,

-where the sample set $\mathcal{S}_A$ is typically taken as the nodal points $\mathcal{N}_A$ or possibly includes additional interior points (e.g., quadrature points).
-Based on this, the objective is to construct a parametric regression model $\tilde{u}(x;\theta)$ with parameters $\theta$, such that
+where the sample set $\mathcal{S}_A$ is typically chosen as the nodal set $\mathcal{N}_A$, possibly augmented with additional interior points such as quadrature points.
+Based on this, the objective is to construct a parametric regression model $\tilde{u}_{\theta}(\mathbf{x})$ with parameters $\theta$, such that